native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

-Next up:
-- Endpoints for mobile app (map-list (category, id, title, slug); map-page(all provided to frontend), )
-- Handling bugs
-- Sending emails (contact forms)
-- Creating contact forms
-- Developing front page HTML
-- Set up so that only English content is generated server side (no translations for everything else)
-- Fail gracefully to loading english content if other intl content doesn't exist
+Major:
+- Deployment first staging version

 Minor:
+- Designing front page HTML
+- Add color to index.php API (needs importing?)
 - Adding captions and titles to researcher media
 - Adding working links to breadcrumbs
 - Checking and rendering related field front end
-- Add color to index.php API (needs importing?)
 - Check for any redirection needs on legacy API
-- Endpoint for combined geoJSON for whole categories
 - Add last updated date in Mapbox updating research section (for clarity)
 - Set up a redirect from `https://native-land.ca/wp-json/nativeland/v1/api/index.php` to `/api/index.php` for POST requests (poly-in-poly)
 - Consolidating API code with helper functions (instead of duplicating)
-- Keep seed file in public repo?
-Or only on request from a user?

 Junior:
 - Adding links to social media to footer
 - Adding modal to front page map
 - Mobile layout
+- Replacing all common strings with internationalized strings
 - Move over all English translations (template is at `en/about/how-it-works.json5`)
 - Setting up static pages HTML (template is at `about/how-it-works`)
 - Migrate blog posts from Wordpress to an external blog site